DominikStarke/becker_centralcontrol_has/README.md

 - get the current state of devices which support feedback

 See [central_control.py](central_control.py) for a more comprehensive guide on API usage.

-## HACS Installation:
-1. Install HACS
-2. Go to HACS and klick to "..." at top of the right corner: Select "custom repositories" and paste the link of this repository `https://github.com/DominikStarke/becker_centralcontrol_has`
-3. Click on install and reboot Home Assistance (HA)
-4. Once HA is up again, go to settings -> Devices and click "add integration" at the bottom right corner
-5. Now, you see Becker CentralControl, click and enter the IP address of your CentralControl

 ## Manual Installation: